-In developing our response to, understanding and support of, the aims and requirements of the Act, going forward we will over the next 18 months:
+In developing our response to, understanding and support of, the aims and requirements of the Act, over the next two years we will:

-• Bring our standpoint and responsibilities to the fore in our communications with all stakeholders
+- Continue to bring our standpoint and responsibilities to the fore in our communications with all stakeholders.

-• Establish a regular reporting cycle through our management team and board of directors, and ensure our employees receive relevant training
+- Establish a reporting cycle through our management team and board of directors, and ensure our employees receive ongoing relevant training.

-• Obtain legal advice on further improving our supplier contracts more specifically to exclude modern slavery and human trafficking
+- Improve and update our supplier contracts more specifically to exclude modern slavery and human trafficking.

-• Conduct on site audits (where appropriate, with qualified, independent 3rd party auditors) of our supply chain as appropriate and necessary to identify compliance gaps, validate human trafficking and slavery prevention practices and to build and improve the capability of those suppliers to avoid human trafficking and slavery issues
+- Conduct audits (where appropriate, with qualified, independent 3rdparty auditors) of our supply chain as appropriate and necessary to identify compliance gaps, validate human trafficking and slavery prevention practices and to build and improve the capability of those suppliers to avoid human trafficking and slavery issues.

-• Assess and, where material to our business, implement any relevant emerging best practice, either specific and/or applicable to our industry sector, related to the aims and objectives of the Act
+- Implement any relevant emerging best practice, either specific and/or applicable to our industry sector, related to the aims and objectives of the Act.

 In adopting these steps, we believe this will help to develop our effectiveness at mitigating human trafficking and promoting anti-slavery.